Tommy Gregory

-Tommy Gregory is a Republican member of the Florida Legislature representing the state's 73rd House district, which includes parts of Manatee and Sarasota counties.
+Tommy Gregory is a Republican politician and former member of the Florida House of Representatives who represented parts of eastern Manatee County from 2018 to 2024.

-Personal Life

-Born in Tampa, Gregory is a 20-year veteran of the United States Air Force, where he served as a judge advocate general and prosecutor.

-Education
+Early life and education

-Gregory attended the United States Air Force Academy from 1990 to 1994, graduating with a B.S. in Economics, with military distinction.
+Born in Tampa in 1972, Gregory attended the United States Air Force Academy from 1990 to 1994, graduating with a B.S. in economics, with military distinction.
 From 1997 to 2000, Gregory attended the University of Texas School of Law, graduating with a J.D., with honors.

+Early career

+Gregory served in the United States Air Force for 20 years, where he achieved the rank of lieutenant colonel and served as a judge advocate general and prosecutor.
+After his military work, Gregory practiced law in Sarasota and managed a small business with his wife, Erica.

 Florida House of Representatives

 Gregory defeated Democrat Liv Coleman in the November 6, 2018 general election, winning 61.87% of the vote.
-He was reelected subsequently in 2020 and 2022.
+He was reelected subsequently in 2020 and 2022, winning 64.5% and 66.7% of the vote, respectively.

+During his tenure, Gregory has been a member and chair of the House Judiciary Committee, and a member of the House Appropriations Committee.
+As of 2024, Gregory has sponsored over 20 bills.

+State College of Florida, Manatee-Sarasota

+In 2024, Gregory was hired as president of State College of Florida, Manatee-Sarasota.
+He resigned from the legislature on June 30, 2024.